Skip to content

 # When the request body is text (e.g., Content-Type: text/plain)

-# The `data` parameter always contains a single `text` field storing the content
+# The `data` parameter always contains a single `text` field holding the content

 return f"Text: {data['text']}"